HotSpringsApp/HSABackEnd/prompt.md

-For every hot spring I give you for now can you give me the following data in json format please
+For every hot spring I give you for now can you give me the following data in geojson format please

 -name
 -address (should be full address that you can mail something to or navigate to in a vehicle)